OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 Service-specific sections below describe data collection practices applicable to use of those services.

-How We Use Personal Data How We Use Personal DatapspmainhowweusepersonaldatamoduleSummary Microsoft uses the data we collect to provide you the services we offer, which includes using data to improve and personalize your experiences.
+How We Use Personal DataHow We Use Personal DatamainhowweusepersonaldatamoduleSummary

+Microsoft uses the data we collect to provide you the services we offer, which includes using data to improve and personalize your experiences.
 We also may use the data to communicate with you, for example, informing you about your account, security updates and product information.
 And we use data to help make the ads we show you more relevant to you.
-However, we do not use what you say in email, chat, video calls or voice mail, or your documents, photos or other personal files to target ads to you.Full text
+However, we do not use what you say in email, chat, video calls or voice mail, or your documents, photos or other personal files to target ads to you.

+Full text

 Microsoft uses the data we collect for three basic purposes, described in more detail below: (1) to operate our business and provide (including improving and personalizing) the services we offer, (2) to send communications, including promotional communications, and (3) to display advertising.

 In carrying out these purposes, we combine data we collect through the various Microsoft services you use to give you a more seamless, consistent and personalized experience.
 For example, Cortana can use the favorite sports teams you add to the  MSN Sports app to provide information relevant to your interests, or Windows Store can use information about how you use a variety of services to make personalized app recommendations.
 However, to enhance privacy, we have built in technological and procedural safeguards designed to prevent certain data combinations.
 For example, we store data we collect from you when you are unauthenticated (not signed in) separately from any account information that directly identifies you, such as your name, email address or phone number.

 **Providing and improving our services.** We use data to provide and improve the services we offer and perform essential business operations.
 This includes operating the services, maintaining and improving the performance of the services, including developing new features, research, and providing customer support.
 Examples of such uses include the following.